gjwgit/rattleng/README.md

 >
 ```

-RattleNG will itself eventually check for these and prompt if they are
+Rattle will itself eventually check for these and prompt if they are
 not available.

 ### Latest Code

-RattleNG is currently under active development.
+Rattle is currently under active development.
 To get the current app
 you can install flutter on your local computer, then clone the github
 repository, to your local disk, and from a command line change to the
 directory where you cloned the rattle repository (it should contain a